 A math teacher may enlist a Smart Art Outreach Instructor to provide children with a better understanding of force and mass through a lesson that deploys art in architecture.
 Outreach Instructors support history and sociology instruction with engaging art lessons in culture and cultural differences as students make their own version of Amate paper- a native tradition of the Otomi Indians of San Pabilito.
 A study in economics may explore how whole villages survive on the production and sale of this ancient craft.

 Engaging, hands-on, stimulating and challenging; through art students are inspired to gain a deeper knowledge and an understanding and people outside of their world.

-The Visual Art Outreach Program (2012-13) Student Drawing Contest Award Ceremony
+The Smart Art Outreach Program (2012-13) Student Drawing Contest Award Ceremony

 How to Apply

 You can apply online by clicking the "Apply Online" icon on left side bar, or click here to apply.

 The classroom teacher selects the subject matter, the goals for the lesson, the curriculum to be covered, and the standards to be met.
 The teacher fills out and submits the application to the Community Education Department with dates preferred for the visit.
 The Smart Art Outreach Instructor will call the classroom teacher to coordinate the lesson, then researches, plans and writes the lesson as well as prepares the materials.
 Classroom teachers are briefed with the lesson plan and research along with suggestions for follow-up or related projects.
 Outreach Instructors set up, clean up and gift each student with his/her own sketchbook and any additional supplies involved in the classroom exercise.